Noah Fant: Denver Broncos

+2019

-Noah Fant was selected 20th overall by the Denver Broncos in the first round of the 2019 NFL Draft.
+Fant was selected 20th overall by the Denver Broncos in the first round of the 2019 NFL draft.
 The Broncos acquired the pick after trading down from their 10th overall selection.

-2019

 Fant made his NFL debut in Week 1 against the Oakland Raiders.
-In the game, Fant made two catches for 29 yards and rushed one time for -5 yards in the 24-16 loss.
+In the game, Fant made two catches for 29 yards and rushed one time for -5 yards in the 24–16 loss.

-In Week 4 against the Jacksonville Jaguars, Fant caught two passes for 31 yards and his first career touchdown in the 26-24 loss.
-During Week 9 against the Cleveland Browns, Fant finished with three catches for 115 receiving yards, including a 75-yard touchdown as the Broncos won 24-19.
-During Week 14 against the Houston Texans, Fant finished with four catches for 113 yards and a touchdown as the Broncos won 38-24.
+In Week 4 against the Jacksonville Jaguars, Fant caught two passes for 31 yards and his first career touchdown in the 26–24 loss.
+During Week 9 against the Cleveland Browns, Fant finished with three catches for 115 receiving yards, including a 75-yard touchdown as the Broncos won 24–19.
+During Week 14 against the Houston Texans, Fant finished with four catches for 113 yards and a touchdown as the Broncos won 38–24.
 Overall, he finished his rookie season with 40 receptions for 562 receiving yards and three receiving touchdowns.
+He was named to the PFWA All-Rookie Team.

 2020

-In Week 1 against the Tennessee Titans on Monday Night Football, Fant caught 5 passes for 81 yards and his first receiving touchdown of the season during the 16–14 loss.
+In Week 1 of the 2020 season against the Tennessee Titans on Monday Night Football, Fant caught 5 passes for 81 yards and his first receiving touchdown of the season during the 16–14 loss.

 In a Week 2 against the Pittsburgh Steelers, Fant caught four passes for 57 yards, a touchdown and a two point conversion during the 26–21 loss.
 Fant finished the 2020 regular season with 62 receptions for 673 yards and 3 receiving touchdowns, improving upon his rookie season.

 2021

-In Week 6 against the Las Vegas Raiders, Fant caught 9 passes for 97 yards and a receiving touchdown in the 34–24 loss.
+In Week 6 of the 2021 season against the Las Vegas Raiders, Fant caught 9 passes for 97 yards and a receiving touchdown in the 34–24 loss.
 In Week 17 against the Los Angeles Chargers, Fant caught 6 passes for 92 yards and a receiving touchdown in the 34–13 loss.
 Fant finished the 2021 regular season with 68 receptions for 670 yards and a career high 4 receiving touchdowns.

 Seattle Seahawks

+2022

 On March 16, 2022, Fant was traded to the Seattle Seahawks along with two first-round picks, two second-round picks, a fifth-round pick, quarterback Drew Lock, and defensive lineman Shelby Harris in exchange for quarterback Russell Wilson.
 On April 12, 2022, the Seahawks picked up Fant's fifth-year option.
+He finished the 2022 season with 50 receptions for 486 yards and four touchdowns.
+He finished the 2023 season with 32 receptions for 414 yards.

+2023

+During the 2023 NFL season, Fant would start all 17 games for the first time in his career.

+2024

+On March 13, 2024, Fant signed a two-year, $21 million contract extension with the Seahawks.
+In the 2024 season, Fant had 48 receptions for 500 yards and one touchdown.

+On July 20, 2025, Fant was released by the Seahawks.